Veracodes/Veracodes/README.md

 - 👋 Hi, I’m Veronika @Veracodes and I am a junior front-end developer
 - 👀 I’m interested in front-end development.
 Especially combining HTML, CSS and JavaScript
 - 🌱 I’m currently in a software development bootcamp learning HTML, CSS, JavaScript, MySQL, MongoDB and Python
-- 💞️ I’m looking to find a company that guides junior devs to become seasoned programers
+- 💞️ I’m looking to join a company that guides junior devs to become seasoned programers
 - 📫 How to reach me https://www.linkedin.com/in/veronika-a-47154822b/

 <!---